jontek2/A-better-print_start-macro/README.md

 [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) IS APPLIED IN THIS MACRO.
 YOU MUST INSTALL KAMP TO ENABLE SMART PARKING AND LINE PURGE.

-There are ## STATUS_ macros built into the start print sequence.
+There are multiple `STATUS_` macros built into the start print sequence.
 These have all been commented out to prevent unknown errors.
-[If you have LEDs setup in your printer, look here](https://github.com/julianschill/klipper-led_effect)
+[If you have LEDs setup in your printer, look here](https://github.com/julianschill/klipper-led_effect) nad uncomment the ones desired.

 This start_print macro will pass data from your slicer to your printer and perform all necessary preflight commands for a successful print on your printer running Klipper.
 This means heatsoak, QGL/Z-tilt, bed mesh and a primeline before each print. </B>